Leather is a great choice for furniture in any home. But which is the right leather for you?

-It’s a material that never goes out of style and can suit any setting.
-It’s also a popular for families as it’s incredibly durable and hardwearing.
-It can get daunting, as there are so many different types and variations of leather each with their own characterises.
+Leather is a material that never goes out of style and can suit any setting.
+It’s also a popular choice for families as it’s durable and hardwearing.
+There are many different types and variations of leather each with their own characterises.

-Quality is the key especially when you have to consider your type of lifestyle so it’s best to do know what type your investing in before you go through with a purchase.
+Quality is key!
+Especially when you have to consider your type of lifestyle.
+So, make sure you know what type of leather you’re investing in before you go through with a purchase.

-Always ask where the leather is from first as some retails offer cheaper manufactured versions of leather.
+Always ask where the leather is from.
+Some retailers may offer cheaper manufactured versions of leather.

 What is Bonded Leather?

-Stay clear from “Bonded leather” A salesperson may throw around this term offering a great deal but that’s false advertising as bonded leather is barely leather at all (only 17% of leather) so basically you will be sitting on plastic.
+Try to avoid “Bonded leather”.
+You may be offered a great deal on this but bonded leather is barely leather at all (only 17% of leather).
+So basically you will be sitting on plastic.

 It won’t age well and won’t adapt to your body temperature.